 - The tests can be run concurrently

 - Reduces overheads as it has no external dependencies

 - Easy-to-read and clean syntax

 - Supports test-driven development

 Here is an engaging, clickable learning guide on frontend roadmap that will give you an overall insight into the different aspects of frontend development >>A frontend developer’s roadmap.

 Search engine optimization is the practice of increasing traffic to a website organically through search results.

 Generally, there is a separate team to supervise SEO practices.
-However, knowing the basics can help you determine where to place titles, meta descriptions, and text on a website so search engines can easily find them.
+Knowing the basics helps you to put titles, meta descriptions, and text on a website where search engines can quickly find them.